Rooholla-KhorramBakht/Go2Py/docs/setup.md

 ```bash
 pip install -e .
 ```
-To check the installtion, run the interface example [here](../examples/00-robot-interface.ipynb) to make sure you can read the state of the robot.
+To check the installation, run the interface example [here](../examples/00-robot-interface.ipynb) to make sure you can read the state of the robot.
+In addition to local installation, you can also the provided docker support.
+To do so, run `make docker_start` in the root directory of the repository.
+With this, a docker container with all the required dependencies runs and the Go2Py repository will be mounted into it.
+Then you can install the repository in editable mode inside this container.